 The application of colour may seem to be very rough and ready with many of the scribble lines visible.
-Don’t worry about this, as layers are added, the whole lot merge into each other, and eventually, when the foreground is completed, the viewer will be concentrating elsewhere and simply take the background trees in as an area of woodland.
+Don’t worry about this, as layers are added, everything will merge together as we progress.
+Eventually, when the foreground is completed, the viewer will be concentrating elsewhere and simply take the background trees in as an area of woodland.

 Below is the overall view at this point - with more colour still to be added.

-Things to watch out for here, are the perspective of the dark tiled area of the roof end.
+One thing to watch out for here is the perspective of the dark tiled area of the roof end.
 There is a vanishing point somewhere on the top edge of the wall on the extreme right of the picture, so all your tile lines should focus on that point.
 They are not horizontal.